SESYNC-ci/CSI-2015/Lessons/SQL/sql.md

-Databases using SQL and R
+Databases using SQL in R
 ==========================

 Relational databases
 --------------------
 * Relational databases store data in tables with fields (columns) and records (rows)
-* Data in tables has types, just like in Python, and all values in a field have the same type
+* Data in tables has types, just like in R, and all values in a field have the same type
+* The data are distinct from the  questions we ask of them.
+We interact with the data through queries, so if we change the data we can just rerun the query.
+This also prevents us from accidentally changing the data.
 * Queries let us look up data or make calculations based on columns
-* The queries are distinct from the data, so if we change the data we can just rerun the query

 When to consider a relational design
 -------------------------------------